imdone/imdone/README.md

   </a>

   <br/>
-  Task management in markdown and code.
-The way it should be.
+  <h2>Task management in markdown and code.
+The way it should be.</h2>
   <br/><br/>
 </div>